6 ChatGPT Cover Letter Tips & Tricks To Help You Get Hired Faster

 You can even use ChatGPT to understand a company's entire business model.

 For example, if you're applying to a software company like Oracle, use ChatGPT to help you research its product offerings.

 Next, I asked ChatGPT to explain Oracle's products and provide customer case studies.

-By leveraging this analysis, you can craft a unique cover letter that draws deep connections to the company and its industry.
+By leveraging this analysis, you can craft a compelling cover letter based on what's proven to draw deep connections to the company and its industry.

 Describe Your Motivation To Join the Company

-According to a Resume Lab survey, 63% of respondents agree that cover letters are most useful for explaining your motivation to join the company.
+According to a Resume Lab survey, 63% of respondents agree that writing cover letters are most useful when explaining your motivation to join the company.